open-mmlab/mmtracking/docs/dataset.md

 #### The folder of annotations in ILSVRC

-There are 3 json files in `data/ILSVRC/annotations`:
+There are 3 JSON files in `data/ILSVRC/annotations`:

-`imagenet_det_30plus1cls.json`: Json file containing the annotations information of the training set in ImageNet DET dataset.
+`imagenet_det_30plus1cls.json`: JSON file containing the annotations information of the training set in ImageNet DET dataset.
 The `30` in `30plus1cls` denotes the overlapped 30 categories in ImageNet VID dataset, and the `1cls` means we take the other 170 categories in ImageNet DET dataset as a category, named as `other_categeries`.

-`imagenet_vid_train.json`: Json file containing the annotations information of the training set in ImageNet VID dataset.
+`imagenet_vid_train.json`: JSON file containing the annotations information of the training set in ImageNet VID dataset.

-`imagenet_vid_val.json`: Json file containing the annotations information of the validation set in ImageNet VID dataset.
+`imagenet_vid_val.json`: JSON file containing the annotations information of the validation set in ImageNet VID dataset.

 #### The folder of annotations and reid in MOT15/MOT16/MOT17/MOT20

 We take MOT17 dataset as examples, the other datasets share similar structure.

-There are 8 json files in `data/MOT17/annotations`:
+There are 8 JSON files in `data/MOT17/annotations`:

-`train_cocoformat.json`: Json file containing the annotations information of the training set in MOT17 dataset.
+`train_cocoformat.json`: JSON file containing the annotations information of the training set in MOT17 dataset.

 `train_detections.pkl`: Pickle file containing the public detections of the training set in MOT17 dataset.

-`test_cocoformat.json`: Json file containing the annotations information of the testing set in MOT17 dataset.
+`test_cocoformat.json`: JSON file containing the annotations information of the testing set in MOT17 dataset.

 `test_detections.pkl`: Pickle file containing the public detections of the testing set in MOT17 dataset.